-Table 9.
-Directions for further research (own concept) [5], [7], [8]
+Table 9.Directions for further research (own concept) [5, 7, 8].

-Direction Detailed subsequent tasks Further integration of AI algorithms with Biodex data Investigating the feasibility and limits of integrating AI algorithms (including ML) with Biodex system data to analyse and predict specific biomedical parameters related to football performance; Developing more complex, dedicated models that can better interpret Biodex measurements to compre- hensively assess muscular strength, balance and stability, also in relation to age, gender, sophistication and, in patients, the degree of deficit and stage of rehabilitation.
-Performance monitoring and enhancement 1.
-Using AI to monitor and improve performance by analyzing Biodex data against previously us newly developed (using AI) key indicators in football; 2.
-Developing models that correlate Biodex-derived parameters with actual on-field performance (e.g., sprint speed, agility and jumping ability); 3.
-Validate AI models against traditional assessment methods, compare them to established stand ensure their reliability and accuracy in predicting biomedical parameters; 4.
-Collaboration between sports scientists, biomechanists, data scientists and football specialists t optimal assessment methods.

-Profiling Exploring the integration of other sensor technologies, such as wearables, to complement Biodex data with more comprehensive analysis; Exploring the use of AI to create comprehensive profiles (including biomechanical) for football players based on Biodex assessments and simultaneous analysis of multiple parameters to gain a more holistic understanding of players' physical conditions.
-Optimization of training and rehabilitation programs Obtaining AI-based personalized training program recommendations (adjustments to intensity, frequency and type of exercise, including based on the aforementioned biomechanical profiles of individual ath- letes); Dynamic adaptation of training programs taking into account the changing physical condition of the ath- letes during the season.
-Prediction and prevention of injuries Predicting injury risk based on Biodex assessments, including analysis of muscle imbalance patterns, joint stability, etc.; Developing real-time monitoring systems that use Biodex data and AI algorithms to provide feedback to coaches and medical staff, helping them identify potential injury risks and implement preventative measures.
-Longitudinal studies Tracking changes in biomedical parameters to model the natural progression of athletes' fitness and po- tential indicators of fatigue or overtraining; Identifying patterns and trends that may indicate specific health or performance issues.
+Direction Detailed subsequent tasks 1.
+Investigate the feasibility and limits of integrating AI algorithms (including ML) with Biodex system data to analyse and predict specific biomedical parameters related to Further integration of football performance.
+AI algorithms with 2.
+Develop more complex, dedicated models that can better interpret Biodex measurements Biodex data to comprehensively assess muscular strength, balance and stability, also in relation to age, gender, sophistication and, in patients, the degree of deficit and stage of rehabilitation.
+1. Using AI to monitor and improve performance by analyzing Biodex data against previously used and newly developed (using AI) key indicators in football.
+DesCourse 2.
+Developing models that correlate Biodex-derived parameters with actual on-field Performance performance indicators (e.g. sprint speed, agility and jumping ability). monitoring and 3.
+Validate AI models against traditional assessment methods, compare them to established enhancement standards to ensure their reliability and accuracy in predicting biomedical parameters.
+4. Collaboration between sports scientists, biomechanists, data scientists and football specialists to develop optimal assessment methods.
+1. Explore the integration of other sensor technologies, such as wearables, to complement Biodex data with more comprehensive analysis.
+Profiling 2.
+Explore the use of AI to create comprehensive profiles (including biomechanical) for football players based on Biodex assessments and simultaneous analysis of multiple parameters to gain a more holistic understanding of players' physical conditions.
+Optimization of 1.
+Obtain AI-based personalized training program recommendations (adjustments to training and intensity, frequency and type of exercise, including based on the aforementioned rehabilitation biomechanical profiles of individual athletes). programs 2.
+Dynamic adaptation of training programs taking into account the changing physical programs condition of the athletes during the season.
+1. Predicting injury risk based on Biodex assessments, including analysis of muscle Prediction imbalance patterns, joint stability, etc. and prevention 2.
+Developing real-time monitoring systems that use Biodex data and AI algorithms to of injuries provide feedback to coaches and medical staff, helping them identify potential injury risks and implement preventative measures.
+1. Tracking changes in biomedical parameters to model the natural progression of athletes' Longitudinal studies fitness and potential indicators of fatigue or overtraining.
+2. Identify patterns and trends that may indicate specific health or performance issues.
+Monitoring pla wer training load is key to improving injury prevention strategies.